DatabricksFactory/databricks-migration/README.md

 Please run the [azure-key-vaults-assign-access-policies.ps1](https://raw.githubusercontent.com/DatabricksFactory/databricks-migration/dev/azure-key-vaults-assign-access-policies.ps1) script in Azure CLI by updating with key vault name and user email id.
 The script will assign all the **Key permissions** and ```Set```, ```Get```, ```List```, ```Delete``` **Secret permissions** to the user.

+## Connect to Azure Data Lake Storage Gen2 or Blob Storage using Azure credentials

+OAuth 2.0 with an Azure service principal: Databricks recommends using Azure service principals to connect to Azure storage.
+To create an Azure service principal and provide it access to Azure storage accounts please refer **Steps** folder document.

 ## Azure Services being deployed

 1. Databricks Workspace